facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 I do not agree with this.
 I've seen misuse of inheritance many times.
 Therefore, I think that using the `final` keyword is useful both for beginners and senior developers.

-Another problem is that with some moccking library them don't work with `final` class.
+Another problem is that some mocking libraries don't work with `final` class.
 This problem is solved in php by using the annotation @Final, even if it does not have the same validity as a language keyword.
 However, nowadays, with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm (https://psalm.dev/docs/) the annotation is fully supported and it works properly.

 To support the last topics I add some links on discussions against the use of `final`.